mkuthan/example-streamlit/README.md

 * Service layer for application logic
 * Tested with Pytest and mocked repositories layer
 * Shouldn't import Streamlit API besides `@st.cache`
+* Use `_service` filename suffix to differentiate from pages or repositories

 ### `example.repositories`

 * Repository layer for data persistence
 * Tested in realistic environment (Cloud, Test Containers, etc.)
 * Shouldn't import Streamlit API
-* Keep it simple, delegate logic to `example.service` if possible
+* Keep it simple, delegate logic to `example.service` if possible, for example aggregate small datasets in memory
+* Use `_repository` filename suffix to differentiate from services or pages

 ### `example.infrastructure`